 The program designs, funds, coordinates and contracts invasive nonnative aquatic plant control efforts.

 The program addresses local upland invasive plant management issues on public conservation lands and funds individual invasive-plant-removal projects on public conservation lands.

 Invasive Plant Photo of the Month: Air potato vine

 A native to tropical Asia, air potato, Dioscorea bulbifera, was introduced into the Americas from Africa, where it is naturalized, and in 1905, introduced into Florida.
 It forms unique or novel habitats by forming dense canopies over native tree communities, causing them to become degraded and diminished.
 It was placed on the Florida Noxious Weed List by the Florida Department of Agriculture and Consumer Services in 1999.

 The historical Aspects of Invasive Plant Management in Florida

-Florida's aquatic plant management program is one of the oldest invasive species removal programs with its beginnings dating back to the late 1800s.
+Florida's aquatic plant management program is one of the oldest invasive species removal programs, with its beginnings dating back to the late 1800s.
 South American floating waterhyacinths were introduced into the St. Johns River near Palatka in the late 1880s and soon after made navigation on the river for steamboat traffic almost impossible.
-Later, a 1950s plant invader, hydrilla (a native of Southeast Asia), begin to infest and degrade Floridas's lakes and rivers when it produced dense canopies at the surface.
-Begining in the 1960s, the Australian melaleuca tree and the South American Brazilian pepper tree began to rapidly spread into and on South Florida's conservation lands.
-These non-native invasive plants along with others now impact approximately 1.5 million acres of Florida.
+Later, a 1950s plant invader, hydrilla (a native of Southeast Asia), began to infest and degrade Floridas's lakes and rivers when it produced dense canopies at the surface.
+Beginning in the 1960s, the Australian melaleuca tree and the South American Brazilian pepper tree began to rapidly spread into and on south Florida's conservation lands.
+These nonnative invasive plants, along with others, now impact approximately 1.5 million acres of Florida.
 With the addition of the upland program, the section oversees the largest invasive plant management program of its kind in the United States.